-Since pets are important members of every family that owns them, apply a few feng shui pet principles to your home to keep the positive chi flowing for your family and your animals.
+Pets are important members of every family that owns them, apply a few feng shui pet tips and principles to your home.
+These adjustments will keep the positive chi flowing for your family and your pets.

 Paula Brown's Fur Shui™